 The standard of cover is also reliant on having the proper equipment.
 There has been a lot of equipment replacement over the last few years.
 Cannon Beach Fire is now in a place to maintain replacement rather than catch up.
 To keep insurance ratings, there needs to be a replacement plan of the 3 engines and the ladder every 25 years.
-It is required by Insurance Services Office (ISO) to have 2 engines and a ladder in Cannon Beach and an engine in Arch Cape.
+It is required by ISO to have 2 engines and a ladder in Cannon Beach and an engine in Arch Cape.
 These apparatus are de-rated by ISO after 25 years.
-One engine is getting replaced in 2023, so next one should be around 2028.
-It is taking approximately 24 months to get an engine, planning needs to begin in 2026.
+One engine is getting replaced in 2023, so next one should be in about 2028.
+It is taking about 24 months to get an engine, planning needs to begin in 2026.
 The costs are going up on apparatus, financial planning needs to be accounting for that.
-The 2023 engine was ~\$550,000, if were to reorder the same engine right now it would be approximately \$720,000 due to inflation.
+The 2023 engine was ~\$550,000, if were to reorder the same engine right now it would be about \$720,000 due to inflation.
 The next to replace will be the 2004 type III engine with a 2010 era type III to better serve the Arch Cape area and the urban interface.
 The equipment reserve is just as important as the staffing.
-Without the proper equipment, staffing is a not able to provide adequate services.
-Most of the equipment replacement has been completed the last few years by grants and volunteer association fundraising.
+Without the proper equipment, the staffing is a not able to complete the mission.
+Most of the equipment replacement has been completed the last few years by grants and association fundraising.
 These two sources are amazing but should not be relied upon for equipment replacement.

 There have been years of deferred maintenance for both stations and the COWS.
-The roof began leaking and was not repaired for several years due to funding.
-When it was, the cost was almost double what was expected due to the amount of rot.
+The roof began leaking and was not repaired for several years due to funding, when it was, the cost was almost double what was expected because of the amount of rot.
 There are still places that the water damage from the leaking roof has not been repaired, this will get repaired with the seismic grant.
-Currently, there are many other areas of deferred maintenance that are being worked on and planned for.
+There are many other areas of deferred maintenance that are being worked on and planned for.

-The bay doors do not seal and let cold air in the bays and heat out, windows do not close fully, siding is failing; this is all part of a 30-year-old building, without proper upkeep and maintenance.
+The bay doors do not seal and let cold air in the bays and heat out, windows do not close fully, siding is failing; this is all part of a 30-year-old building.
 The COWS system is no different, there was no adequate revenue to properly maintain the system.
 Now as the city has taken it over, the district is still responsible for the two towers in Arch Cape.
 We need to have a funded capital reserve for facilities.